 Go-Togethers is an application developed to improve language comprehension and expression in individuals of all age groups.
 The ability to identify and generate words that “go together” in semantic associations is a critical language skill that relates to vocabulary and word retrieval.
 Go-Togethers provides SLPs, parents and others with a tool to develop categorization, association, and naming skills by interacting with pictures and audio.
-Go-Togethers is designed specifically to use the touchscreen features of the iPad, iPod Touch, and iPhone to mirror linguistic connections.
+Go-Togethers is designed specifically to use the touchscreen features of the iPad to mirror linguistic connections.
 For example, a touch “sweep” on screen is used to respond and map associations between words.
 A “tap-to-tally” feature, likewise, is used as a visual and kinesthetic means to reinforce naming of associated items and explanations of how items “go together.”

 Go-Togethers can be used to:

 -Help students identify items that share a semantic association.

 -Target categories of items, such as rooms in a house, weather and seasons, and buildings.

 -Elicit and score students’ naming and description of semantic associations.

 -Measure treatment effectiveness and skill growth over time through reported data.

 Creating players on Go Togethers is fast and straightforward.
 From the main menu select "new session" on the top right; this will bring up the player menu.
 Select "Add Student" on the top left.
 Type in a student name in the "Enter Name" box; then tap on the "Tap to Add Picture" area to select either a photo (from your photo library), an avatar (from over 100 built in fun character illustrations), or nothing as a visual representation of the student.
 Press "done" to save the player.